newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/emergency-trip-permit.md

 :::callout{ showHeader="true" headerText="What happens if I don't get an emergency trip permit?" showIcon="false" calloutType="warning" }

 You will not be able to pick up or deliver alcoholic beverages in New Jersey.
+If you have questions about the permit, contact ABC at (609) 984-2830.

 :::